 \begin{Lemma} Let $\mathcal C$ be a graded lift of Schurian category $\overline{\mathcal C}$ with notation as above.
 For each $\lambda \in \Lambda$ the irreducible object $L(\lambda)$ has an injective hull $I(\lambda)$ in $\mathcal C$, which is a graded lift of the injective hull of $\overline{L}(\lambda)$ in $\overline{\mathcal C}$.
 Hence $\mathcal C$ is an acyclic graded Schurian category. \end{Lemma}

-\begin{proof} Working in terms of the equivalent categories $\rmod{A}$ and $\boldrmod{A}$ as in (\ref{ged}), the indecomposable injectives in $\rmod A$ are the linear duals of the (necessarily finite dimensional) left ideals $A 1_\lambda$.
+\begin{proof} In view of (\ref{ged}), we may assume that $\overline{\mathcal C} = \rmod{A}$ and $\mathcal C = \boldrmod{A}$ for a locally unital graded algebra $A$.
+The indecomposable injectives in $\rmod A$ are the linear duals of the (necessarily finite dimensional) left ideals $A 1_\lambda$.
 They are naturally graded, hence give indecomposable injective objects in $\boldrmod{A}$ too.
 This proves the first statement.
 Hence $\mathcal C$ has enough injectives.
 All the other properties of an acyclic graded Schurian category have already been verified above. \end{proof}

 Finally let $\overline{F}:\overline{\mathcal C} \rightarrow \overline{\mathcal C}'$ be a functor between two Schurian categories, and $\mathcal C$ and $\mathcal C'$ be graded lifts of $\overline{\mathcal C}$ and $\overline{\mathcal C}'$, respectively.
 A {\em graded lift} of $\overline{F}$ means a graded functor $F:\mathcal C\rightarrow\mathcal C'$ such that $\nu' \circ \widehat{F} \cong \overline{F} \circ \nu$.
 Assuming $\overline{F}$ has a right adjoint, it corresponds to a functor between the underlying module categories $\rmod{A}$ and $\rmod{A'}$ that is defined by tensoring with an $(A,A')$-bimodule.
 Then a choice of graded lift amounts to choosing a $\Z$-grading on this bimodule making it into a graded $(A, A')$-bimodule.